 But no matter where in the world I go, there are certain items that I won’t leave home without.
 The items below make me feel prepared, safe, and happy while I’m far from home.
 Many of them also decrease my carbon footprint on the world, which is fairly high as a traveler.
 What’s in your backpack?

 The ultimate first question – backpack or suitcase.
 I’m a huge proponent of using a backpack because it helps me limit the amount I bring and it keeps my hands free to use.
 Although, I also understand it sucks to carry everything on your back, so a suitcase may be more your style.
-Whichever you choose, smaller is better.
-And packing cubes are a must.
+Since working for an airline I keep seeing the Away luggage and people seem to love it.
+So I may give that a whirl soon!
+Whether you choose backpack or suitcase, smaller is better.
+And packing cubes are a must!

 This is the backpack I used for 3 months South America and 6 months in Europe.
 It’s 40L with a detachable 10L day bag.
 I really like the comfortable waist strap that helps alleviate some weight on my shoulders.

 You do not need to go out and buy a new wardrobe for travel.
 I repeat, do not buy a new travel wardrobe.
 Pack the items you’ll need for the activities you plan to pursue on the road.
 You likely already have what you need if participate in them at home.
-However, there are a few undergarments that really made a difference in keeping me extra comfortable.
+Like I said, I’m not going to go into details with the types of clothing to pack with this packing list.
+However, there are a few items that really made a difference in keeping me extra comfortable.

 I packed THE WORST shoes for my first trip to Ireland and ended up with a very severe case of shin splints.
 It happens to be the one and only time I’ve ever had shin splints.
 They are awful.
 Since then I’ve found shoes that make my feet happy and are cute!